studyathome-internationally/hub/docs/studyathome/privacy.md

 ## Data Flow

-In course of the enrollment process you will be asked to send your **application data** to the International Office of your university (home university), which will then forward the data to the International Office of the host university, by e-mail.
+Your **application data** is processed by the StudyATHome team (studyathome@technikum-wien.at) and will be approved by the home university.
+It will be forwarded to the International Office of the host university, by e-mail.

-A carbon copy (CC) of the application will be sent to the team of StudyATHome Internationally ([studyathome\@technikum-wien.at](mailto:studyathome@technikum-wien.at)).

-**On request**, you will be asked by the host university to provide the registrtion data needed for the registration and course enrollment.
+**On request**, you will be asked by the host university to provide the registration data needed for the registration and course enrollment.
 After successful completion of the course, the International Office of the home university will get a digital copy of your transcript of records.

 ## Data Protection